KazuCocoa/trySwiftTokyo2017/kazuaki-matsuo-en.md

 # Test Pyramid

-I talked ideal test pyramid for test automation before.
+I talked the ideal test pyramid for test automation before.
-Unit tests is the largest and UI tests are the smallest.
+This shows unit tests are the largest and UI tests are the smallest.

 # Flipped pyramid make development cycle slow
 But in the mobile context, it is easy to make it flipped.